careerbuilder/DataScienceAPIDocumentation/TaxonomyService.md

 #Response Information
 ----------
-The response returns a single data node which contains a list of languages.
-Each language contains a list of taxonomies within that language.
+The response returns a single data node which maps each language code supported by the taxonomy to a list of the taxonomy's elements for that language.

 #Available Taxonomies